FARS: Factor Augmented Regression Scenarios in R: Illustration of FARS package functionalities

-The dataset, composed of $N = N_1 + N_2 + N_3 = 519$ variables, is stored in the \code{data} matrix, while the US GDP growth is stored in \code{dep_variable}.
-To estimate an ML-DFM through \code{mldfm()}, we first need to decide how many factors to extract from each block.
-Following \cite{Gonzlez-Rivera2024}, we extract a global factor from the three blocks, a pairwise factor from the global macroeconomic and global financial blocks (1 and 3), and one local factor from each of the three blocks.
+To estimate a MLDFM through \code{mldfm()}, we first need to decide how many factors to extract from each block.
+We extract one global factor common to all $N$ countries, and one block-specific factor common to countries in each of the three blocks.
 This operation is performed as follows: